 The Orange Bowl International Youth Regatta brings world-class sailing talent to South Florida in a five-day event that has become the largest international youth regatta in the U.S. and South America for sailors ages 8-18.
 Featuring more than 700 sailors from 20 countries, past regatta participants have achieved notoriety in the sailing world.
 Current U.S.Junior Women’s single-handed champions Louisa Nordstrom and Sophia Reineke are past competitors in the regatta.

-The Orange Bowl Swim Classic is held the first weekend in January and is an integral part of the Orange Bowl events schedule.
+The Orange Bowl Swim Classic is annually held the first weekend in January.
 Several collegiate swim teams participate in a month’s worth of training at the Orange Bowl Swimming Classic at the Jacobs Aquatic Center in Key Largo.
 The event annually features top talent, including swimmers who have competed on both the national and international stages, in addition to NCAA Championships.

 The Orange Bowl Lacrosse Classic brings the fastest growing sport in the US to South Florida.
-This will be the fifth year the Orange Bowl sponsors the event, which is one of the largest youth lacrosse events in the region.
+The event is one of the largest youth lacrosse tournaments in the region.
 The three-day tournament showcases more than 100 teams of athletes all under the age of 18.